MonirZaman/Game2048/readme.md

 		    specified direction.
 It uses the merge method which is a recursive method.<br />
 		    merge method merges value s to e and call itself for e and the previous position of e.<br />
             nextPos and prevPos return next position of the current cell in opposite <br />
-            direction from each other.<br />
+            direction from each other.<br /><br />

-class Board: contains data structure and methods to store and maintain the board.
+class Board: contains data structure and methods to store and maintain the board.<br />
 			 An NbyN array is used as the board.
-A hash map is used to map values to the cells where they apprear.
+A hash map is used to map values to<br />
+			 the cells where they appear. <br />
-			 Any cell address in the board is represented in two ways: using Position class instance that contains row and column info.
-The second way combines the row and column number using arithmetic. compressCellReference method performs this operation while decompressCellReference converts a single number to a Position object.
+			 Any cell address in the board is represented in two ways: using Position class<br />
+			 instance that contains row and column info.
+The second way combines the row and<br />
+			 column number using arithmetic. compressCellReference method performs this operation <br />
+			 while decompressCellReference converts a single number to a Position object.<br /><br />

-class DirectionStartEndPoints: stores information such as start and end position for
+class DirectionStartEndPoints: stores information such as start and end position for <br />
              different move directions.
-For example, for right direction, we start at cell 0,3 and end at 3,0.
+For example, for right direction, we start at<br />
+             cell 0,3 and end at 3,0.<br />